SoftwareAG/oee-simulators/simulators/README.md

 ### Creating profiles automatically

 The creation of profiles can be configured using the Tenant Options on the given Cumulocity tenant.
 See the [Cumulocity REST API](https://cumulocity.com/api/10.14.0/#tag/Options) documentation for details.
-The Tenant Options must use the category: "event-based-simulators"
+The Tenant Options must use the category: "simulators"

 Some Options can be configured:
 - CREATE_PROFILES - holds a string with 'CREATE' or 'CREATE_IF_NOT_EXISTS' to indicate if the profiles should be overwritten or only created if they not already exist.
 Default: 'CREATE_IF_NOT_EXISTS'
 - CREATE_PROFILES_ARGUMENTS - can be used to set a string that is passed down as arguments to the profile creation script [Execution from command line / CLI arguments](#execution-from-command-line).
-- CREATE_ASSET_HIERACHY - holds a boolen with 'true' or 'false' to indicate wether the Simulator should create the asset hierachy for OEE.
+- CREATE_ASSET_HIERARCHY - holds a boolean with 'true' or 'false' to indicate whether the Simulator should create the asset hierarchy for OEE.
 If set to true it will create one SITE with one LINE that holds all devices and their profiles.
 Default: 'false'
 - LOG_LEVEL - sets the used logging-level of the simulator.
 Choose between INFO and DEBUG.
 DEBUG does give a more detailed output of the Simulator's configuration and decisions.
 Default: 'INFO'
-- DELETE_PROFILES - Holds a boolean either 'True' or 'False' to indicate wether OEE_Profiles created by the simulator should be deleted beforehand.
+- DELETE_PROFILES - Holds a boolean either 'True' or 'False' to indicate whether OEE_Profiles created by the simulator should be deleted beforehand.

 Note: A profile will be created and activated only if no other profiles are already defined for the particular device.